gian-aranha/devbook/README.md

     ./api
 ```

-For now the API can be tested from Postman, Insomnia or any program you prefer.
-The CLI is not ready yet, but will be developed the as quickly as possible.
+The API can be tested from Postman, Insomnia or any program you prefer.